roocell/piSaber/README.md

 sudo pip3 install rpi_ws281x adafruit-circuitpython-neopixel
 sudo python3 -m pip install --force-reinstall adafruit-blinka
 ```
+NeoPixels must be connected to GPIO10, GPIO12, GPIO18 or GPIO21 to work!
+GPIO18 is the standard pin.
+Sound must be disabled to use GPIO18.
+We're using GPIO12 for sound - so that leaves us GPIO10/21

 # install (for mpu6050)
 https://www.electronicwings.com/raspberry-pi/raspberry-pi-i2c<BR>
 Have to configure I2C on raspi using raspi-config<BR>
 sudo pip3 install asyncio<BR>
 sudo pip3 install smbus<BR>

+# install (for power amplifier)
+pip3 install audiopwmio

 # START AS SERVICE
 sudo vi /etc/systemd/system/pisaber.service